HackYourFuture/databases/Week3/MAKEME.md

 **Exercise 5 : Relational vs Not-Only-SQL**

-Add a 6th and 7th query to `mongoqueries.txt` which answer:
+Add 2 more queries to your `mongoqueries.txt` file, which answer:

 1. Amongst the countries with more than 50% Arabic speakers, what is the average percentage Arabic speakers?
 Use [this mongo sql comparison](https://docs.mongodb.com/manual/reference/sql-aggregation-comparison/)
 2. List the top 10 cities of Western Europe in descending order of population.
 If aggregation pipelines were covered in class, follow a [stackoverflow guideline](https://stackoverflow.com/questions/35583569/mongodb-aggregation-with-lookup-limit-some-fields-to-return-from-query) .
 Otherwise, use the `lookup` [function](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-single-equality) .
 You can also choose instead to do this in node & mongo

 ## 3. **Code along**

-In this week's code along you won't be building a complete CRUD app.
+In this week's code along you'll be building a complete CRUD app.
 However, instead of using MySQL it'll be MongoDB you'll use as a database!

 - [CRUD app from scratch using Node.js](https://www.youtube.com/watch?v=CyTWPr_WwdI)